 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a model to predict and/or describe phenomena.
 A system of objects may also contain stored (potential) energy, depending on their relative positions.
 When two objects interact, each one exerts a force on the other that can cause energy to be transferred to or from the object.
 Systems and System Models: Models can be used to represent systems and their interactions (such as inputs, processes, and outputs) and energy and matter flows within systems.

-7.PS3.5 Construct, use, and preser transferred to or from the object. nt arguments to support the claim that when the kinetic energy of an c bject changes, energy is · · · · · · · · · · · · · · · · · · · of empirical evidence used in arguments could include an inventory or oth orm of temperature changes or motion of object.
-Assessment Boundary: / Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Argument from Evidence: Construct, use, and present oral and written arguments supported by empirical evidence and scientific reasoning to support or refute an explanation or a model for a phenomenon.
+7.PS3.5 Construct, use, and present arguments to support the claim that when the kinetic energy of an object changes, energy is transferred to or from the object.

+Clarification Statement: Examples of empirical evidence used in arguments could include an inventory or other representation of the energy before and after the transfer in the form of temperature changes or motion of object.
+Assessment Boundary: Assessment does not include calculations of energy.

+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Argument from Evidence: Construct, use, and present oral and written arguments supported by empirical evidence and scientific reasoning to support or refute an explanation or a model for a phenomenon.
 When the motion energy of an object changes, there is inevitably some other change in energy at the same time.
-Energy and Matter: The transfer of energy can be tracked as energy flows through a designed or natural system.
+The transfer of energy can be tracked as energy flows through a designed or natural system.